rod-trent/Prompt_Refiner/README.md

 pip install flask openai
 ```

+This solution is based on Azure OpenAI services.
 If you've not already, set up Azure OpenAI: Ensure you have an Azure subscription and have deployed the OpenAI service in Azure.
 Obtain the endpoint URL and API key from the Azure portal.

 Modify the BestPrompt.py script and replace the placeholders with your actual Azure OpenAI endpoint, API key, and deployment name.